D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 | Total internship cap | 1 year across all companies | Removed |

-Apply at your local immigration office via appointment booked through HiKorea (hikorea.go.kr) or at hikorea.go.kr itself.
-Application fee is set at HiKorea plus the ARC update; verify the current fee at hikorea.go.kr before applying.
+Apply at your local immigration office via an appointment booked through HiKorea (hikorea.go.kr), or in person.
+The D-10 application fee is set at HiKorea, plus the ARC update fee; verify the current amounts at hikorea.go.kr before applying.

 Your Employment Seeking Plan matters

 The Employment Seeking Plan (구직활동계획서, gujik hwalttong gyehoek-seo) is required for your D-10 application and for any extensions.
 It must be specific: list actual companies you are targeting, job fairs you will attend, and realistic timelines.
-"I will look for a job in Seoul" is documented grounds for denial.
+"I will look for a job in Seoul" is the kind of vague plan that triggers processing delays and follow-up requests.
 "I will apply to the KOTRA Global Talent Fair on June 1-2, 2026, targeting R&D and engineering roles at companies X, Y, and Z" is the level of specificity required.

 E-7: the skilled professional visa